Mohamad-Alhamwi/SAST_With_SRE/CVEs/BUG-2018 (Wireshark)/README.md

 ## Root Cause Analysis

 Two double-free vulnerabilities exist in the files `epan/ftypes/ftype-string.c` and `epan/ftypes/ftype-protocol.c`.
-This vulnerability occurs due to improper handling of memory deallocation, which can result in double-free errors.
+This type of vulnerability occurs due to improper handling of memory deallocation, which can result in double-free errors.

 The double-free vulnerabilities are caused by the interaction of three functions: